hashicorp/raft-wal/README.md

 ## Limitations

-Here are some notable limitations of this design.
+Here are some notable (but we think acceptable) limitations of this design.

  * Segment files can't be larger than 4GiB.
-(Current limit/default is 64MiB).
+(Current default is 64MiB).
  * Individual records can't be larger than 4GiB.
-(Current limit/default is 64MiB).
+(Current limit is 64MiB).
- * Appended log entries have monotonically increasing `Index` fields with no gaps (though may start at any index in an empty log).
+ * Appended log entries must have monotonically increasing `Index` fields with no gaps (though may start at any index in an empty log).
- * Only head or tail truncations are needed. `DeleteRange` will error if it's not a prefix of suffix of the log. `hashicorp/raft` never needs that.
+ * Only head or tail truncations are needed. `DeleteRange` will error if the range is not a prefix of suffix of the log. `hashicorp/raft` never needs that.
  * No encryption or compression support.
    * Though we do provide a pluggable entry codec and internally treat each entry as opaque bytes so it's possible to supply a custom codec that transforms entries in any way desired.
- * For now segments are a fixed size and pre-allocated.

 ## Storage Format Overview

 The WAL has two types of file: a meta store and one or more log segments.

-All integers are encoded in little-endian byte order on disk.

 ### Meta Store